savala/git-tidbit/README.md

 #Uninstall

 Once uninstalled, git-tidbit will clean up after itself.
+You can double check it's cleanliness by looking at your git config for the `init.templatedir` entry.

 #Develop